csebuetnlp/CrossSum/README.md

 If you use any of the datasets, models or code modules, please cite the following paper:
 ```
 @article{hasan2021crosssum,
-  author    = {Tahmid Hasan and Abhik Bhattacharjee and Wasi Uddin Ahmad and Yuan-Fang Li and Yong-bin Kang and Rifat Shahriyar},
+  author    = {Abhik Bhattacharjee and Tahmid Hasan and Wasi Uddin Ahmad and Yuan-Fang Li and Yong-bin Kang and Rifat Shahriyar},
   title     = {CrossSum: Beyond English-Centric Cross-Lingual Abstractive Text Summarization for 1500+ Language Pairs},
   journal   = {CoRR},
   volume    = {abs/2112.08804},